jherforth/servergate/COMPATIBILITY.md

 1. The worldgate structures will remain
 2. If telemosaic mod is installed, the blue beacons will continue working for local teleportation
-3. New worldgate structures will generate with cyan servergate beacons
+3. New worldgate structures will generate with red servergate beacons
 4. You can manually replace old beacons with servergate beacons if desired

 ### Commands

 All admin commands work specifically with servergate beacons:

-- `/worldgate_info` - Only works when looking at servergate beacons (cyan)
+- `/worldgate_info` - Only works when looking at servergate beacons (red)
 - `/worldgate_link` - Only links servergate beacons
 - `/worldgate_list` - Lists servergates on this server